-C. f.)
-Loan File Review - External
+C. Loan File Review - External

-NWWVT's annual financial auditor hires an independent auditor to-reviews a sample of loan files on an annual basis.
+NWWVT's annual financial auditor reviews a sample of loan files on an annual basis.
 The auditor shall look for compliance with lending policy, appropriate underwriting and loan documentation, as well as the number of loans that are approved with policy exceptions, and whether those policies are appropriate for the types of loans NWWVT is writing.
-They The auditors also review our files for compliance with Federal, State and Local lending laws.
+The auditors also review our files for compliance with Federal, State and Local lending laws.